Saturday, December 11, 2021

 Course Evaluation and CE Certificate

-The Institute for Creative Mindfulness is approved by the following organizations to offer 6 continuing education (CE) credits for this course:
+The Institute for Creative Mindfulness is approved by the following organizations to offer 6 continuing education (CE) credit hours for this course:

 State of Ohio Counselor, Social Worker, and Marriage and Family Therapist Board